101 Dalmatians (franchise): Disney Parks and Resorts

 One Hundred and One Dalmatians has a small presence at the Disney Parks and Resorts mainly through shops and occasional shows.
 Cruella is the only meetable character from the franchise and is usually located on Main Street, U.S.A.

+Notably, Cruella makes an appearance in the Villains Unfairly Ever After show in Disney’s Hollywood Studios.
+As one of the three main villains, she showcases her “sympathetic” backstory to imply she was treated unfairly.
+Her segment mostly consists of explaining that sacrifices must be made for art and how her actions were simply her artistic vision.